-- You have 30 days from date of hire to enroll in benefits.
+- Benefit elections and contributions are effective on your date of hire. - You have 30 days from date of hire to enroll in benefits.
 New faculty hired at the beginning of the academic year have until September 30th.
-If you miss the window, you can next enroll during Open Enrollment (generally early November) or if you have a qualifying life event. - Please make sure your address is accurate in your WesPortal under Personal Information.
+If you miss the window, the next opportunity to enroll will be during Open Enrollment (generally early November) or if you have a qualifying life event. - Please make sure your address is accurate in WesPortal under Personal Information, especially if you recently moved.
 Insurance cards and important correspondence will be sent to that address. - If you have questions with your benefit elections or uploading the form, please email benefits@wesleyan.edu.
 The address is monitored by all Benefits staff and allows us to answer your inquiries promptly.